C programming language

 if _MY_HDR_H is not defined, then it will be defined and code will execute otherwise compiler will avoid the source code written in #ifndef and #endif.

-is a pointer of type FILE which is used to store address of a file.
+FILE (capital letters) is a structure, which is declared in stdio.h, a FILE* is a pointer of type FILE which is used to store memory address of a file.

 FILE *fp; // declaration